kevinolega/callcentertrainingtips/2web/2web-faq-students.md

 Then we will wait for you to finish.

-## Why Haven't We Scheduled Phone Coaching?
+## WHY HAVEN'T WE SCHEDULED PHONE COACHING?

 The phone coaching session gets scheduled after you complete lesson 1 to lesson 7 of your current week.

 That's because, we will discuss your answers to the writing exercises and help fix your grammar and pronunciation.

-## I'm Having Difficulty With The Activities.
-What Do I Do?
+## I'M HAVING DIFFICULTY WITH THE ACTIVITIES.
+WHAT DO I DO?

 Focus on writing one sentence at a time.

-## How Do I Send The Activities?
+## HOW DO I SEND THE ACTIVITIES?

 Please use Google Docs

-## The Activities Are Too Long.
+## THE ACTIVITIES ARE TOO LONG.

 No.